 A study of the process, tools, and techniques used in auditing computer-based information systems and in evaluating their internal controls.
-(Prerequisites: GCO352 Introduction to CIS, GCO357 Principles of Artificial Intelligence.)
+(Prerequisite: GCO352 Introduction to CIS.)

-GCO359 Computer Architecture and Software Systems An introduction to modern computer digital logic, machine architecture and software systems.
+GCO359 Computer Architecture and Software Systems

+An introduction to modern computer digital logic, machine architecture and software systems.
 It includes operating systems software principles and applications as well as the interrelationships between hardware and machine assembly language software.
 Various components of mainframe and microcomputers are examined along with business applications/configurations.
+(Background preparation: three credit hours in COBOL, BASIC, and Files.
+Prerequisite: GCO352 Introduction to CIS.)